BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 			<img class="henry" src="../img/story-07.png"></img>
 			<hr/>
 			<h4 style="text-align:center;">7</h4>
-			<p style="text-align: left;">Once the Primary Discovery is completed, Henry would move on to the <strong>"SECONDARY DISCOVERY"</strong> which is more focused on discovering work preferences related to skills, interest, environment, values, learning style, etc. Tools and resources have been created to supplement the discovery process.</p>
+			<p style="text-align: left;">Once the Primary Discovery was completed, Henry moved on to the <strong>"SECONDARY DISCOVERY"</strong> which focuses on discovering work preferences related to skills, interest, environment, values, learning style, etc. Tools and resources have been created to supplement this discovery process.</p>
 			<p style="text-align: left; font-style: italic; font-size: 14px;"><a href="/documents/"><strong>Click Here</strong></a> for forms and documents to be completed.</p>
 		</div>